nalej/docs/tutorials/appnetworking.md

 Some rules must be observed when creating a connection:

-* A connection can only be created between an outbound net interface and an inbound net interface.
+* A connection can only be created between an outbound network interface and an inbound network interface.
 * An application instance can not be connected to itself.
-* One outbound net interface can only be connected to one, and only one, inbound net interface.
+* One outbound network interface can only be connected to one, and only one, inbound network interface.
-* One inbound net interface can be attached to multiple outbound net interfaces.
+* One inbound network interface can be attached to multiple outbound network interfaces.
 * The target port listed in the rule that describes the interface will be the port opened for the connection.

 #### Public API CLI